ArmoredSoS/Kepler_classification_SIV25/README.md

-# A Minimalist Approach to Kepler Objects of Interest Classification Using 1D Convolutional Neural Networks
+# A Minimalist Approach to Kepler Objects of Interest Classification Using a 1D Convolutional Neural Network

 ## Objective and Methodology